kjossul/kjossul.github.io/_posts/2025-02-20-cotd-analysis.md

 > <cite>You</cite>

 You're right!.
-Apparently, having a decent Stadium map consisting of any mix of tech road / dirt / grass / plastic is an increasingly more restricting requirement to be met, so I started simply closing the game when something outside this realm popped up.
+Apparently, having a *decent* Stadium map consisting of any mix of tech road / dirt / grass / plastic is an increasingly more restricting requirement to be met, so I started simply closing the game when something outside this realm popped up.
 That's fine.

 With this newfound evening time in my hands, my research begun.
 As I will show later on, COTD numbers have been in decline throughout all of 2024.
 Numbers aside, if you ask any of the veteran players, they'll likely tell you that the <span style="color:#AA6C39">*golden era*</span> of COTD is well past us.
 Open a <a href="#" onclick="this.href='https://www.trackmania.io/#/totd/2022-' + (Math.floor(Math.random() * 12) + 1)" target="_blank">random TOTD Month in 2022</a>, and you will likely see names of really good mappers that you don't see nowadays.
-Maps aside, the knockout format itself seems to have grown stale for many players, as [this Reddit discussion](https://www.reddit.com/r/TrackMania/comments/1h6o1mj/cotd_player_count_and_overall_health_of_the_game/) shows:
+Maps aside, the knockout format itself seems to have grown stale for many players, as [this Reddit discussion](https://www.reddit.com/r/TrackMania/comments/1h6o1mj/cotd_player_count_and_overall_health_of_the_game/){:target="_blank"} shows:

 > The mode is over 4 years old by now so naturally there is going to be fatigue happening among players, both in terms of the maps that show up and the mode itself.
 When COTD was brand new I would effectively schedule my evening around being able to play it, now I only play if I happen to have time+feel like playing TM+map catching my interest (for better or worse reasoning).
 A lot of players around me went through a similar change in how they approached cotd and I don't think Nadeo has any way of getting this group to play daily again.

 > <cite>u/ZeemuisTM</cite>

 So, where exactly did this decline start?
 Can Nadeo really do anything about it?
-This first article aims to analyze raw numbers, and potentially discuss alternatives to the pure knockout format in light of the success of the recent [RedBull Faster](https://liquipedia.net/trackmania/Red_Bull_Faster) competition.
+This first article aims to analyze raw numbers, and potentially discuss alternatives to the pure knockout format in light of the success of the recent [RedBull Faster](https://liquipedia.net/trackmania/Red_Bull_Faster){:target="_blank"} competition.
 In a future part 2 of this series, I'll try to delve more into TOTD maps themselves.
 ## COTD History

 First COTD was on 2nd Nov 2020, and reruns got introduced on 10th Aug 2021.
 To promote the game, Nadeo also allowed free to play users to enter in the following COTDs: